pharo-contributions/clap-st/src/Clap-Core.package/ClapPositionalMatch.class/README.md

-I am a successful match with a positional.
+I represent a successful match with a positional.